Apology video

-An apology video is a type of video—often published on social media platforms—in which a celebrity, influencer, or other public figure responds to public backlash, controversy, or scandal by issuing an apology or addressing criticism.
+An apology video is a type of video—often published on social media platforms—in which a celebrity, influencer, or other public figure responds to public backlash, controversy, or scandal.
 These videos are a common form of crisis communication in the digital age and are often analyzed for their tone, sincerity, and effectiveness.

 Apology videos have become a recurring phenomenon in internet culture, sometimes attracting significant media attention and public scrutiny.
-In some cases, they have been parodied or criticized as performative or insincere, especially when perceived to be driven more by reputation management than genuine remorse.
+In some cases, they have been parodied or criticized as performative or insincere, especially when perceived to be driven more by reputation management over genuine remorse.

 Features

 It is common for Internet celebrities to apologise or respond to criticism or backlash in the form of a video.
 Apology videos, especially from YouTubers, have been described as a genre and are an Internet meme on the platform.

 Style and cinematography

 Most apology videos are purposefully orchestrated to elicit sympathy from viewers; individuals filming an apology video may choose to not wear makeup, untidy their hair, or pretend to cry in order to show either relatability, authenticity or sincerity to their audience.
 A forced sigh, especially at the start of the video, is also common.
 Regarding the filming location, many may wish to avoid showing any affluence in their videos and use poor or natural lighting in order to generate a more authentic look and feel.
 By doing this, the person filming the apology video wishes to show vulnerability and establish a level of trust with their audience.